oradocaj/js-rocket/README.md

 # js-rocket
-Launch a rocket with JavaScript
+Launch a rocket with JavaScript!
-This is just a test.